yastn/yastn/docs/source/mps/algorithms.rst

 See examples: :ref:`examples/mps/mps:dmrg`.

-.. todo:: why option for eigs is called opts_expmv? can I use some other case then the smalles energy, e.g. the highest EV, should I say more on info from returns?
+.. todo:: why option for eigs is called opts_expmv? can I use some other case then the smalles energy, e.g. the highest EV, should I say more on info from returns? say sth on fing excited states

 Time-dependent variational principle (TDVP) algorithm